nikhilpatil-git/front-end-temp/README.md

-# dazam-frontend
+# Front End Template - Webpack-4 + Babel-7 + React + Jest/Enzyme + Typescript
-This is the front-end of the platform Dazam
+This is the front-end template for anybody to use,